 “When ye divorce women, and they fulfil the term of iddat [waiting period], either take them back on equitable terms or set them free on equitable terms; but do not take them back to injure them, or take undue advantage; if anyone does that, He wrongs his own soul” (2:231)

-Each time the woman remarries, her consent is required and she must be financially accommodated, otherwise the marriage is not permitted.
+Islam dictates that each time a woman remarries, her consent is required and she must be financially accommodated, otherwise the marriage is not permitted.
 This greatly reduced exploitation of women and granted her free will and independence in ancient Arabia.

 At WISE, we believe that a marriage must entail a healthy and happy relationship between two consenting individuals.
 If couples cannot reconcile their problems, women have the right to separate from their husbands without harm.
 Moreover, men are not allowed to divorce women without warning and they are obligated to accommodate women they plan to divorce during and after the marriage.